skaftanis/InstallerCreator/README.md

-# Installer Creator by ShowMeYourCode.co.nf
+# Installer Creator by ShowMeYourCode.org

 With InstallerCreator you can install fast and easy the applications you have made, the application without installer or java applications in Linux.
 It contains a GUI and also the capability to install in the right click of nautilus.
 Version 1.1